Why do some accounting firms grow faster and have higher profitability than others? Do they know something that the rest of us don’t?

 We asked firms about their most important marketing priorities, and the high-growth group identified differentiating their firm as their top concern.
 Given the industry’s increasing competition and drift toward commoditization, this priority makes a lot of sense in receiving referrals and securing new clients.
 A successful firm is one that finds a way to distance itself from the crowd by doing something (or several things) differently.

 The most common way firms do this is by specializing in a target industry or, less commonly, a service offering.
 But there are many other ways firms can differentiate themselves, too, from focusing on a geographic area to deploying a novel business model.

 Our study showed that the best performing firms were far more likely to invest in modernizing their website and search engine optimization (SEO).
 These upgrades can generate more high-quality online leads—the kind that come in 24 hours a day from a wide range of locales and require no active outreach.
 By focusing on their website and SEO, these high-growth accounting firms can ensure they are publicizing their latest bookkeeping and advisory services, tax compliance, competitive pricing, newest managing partner, and more.

 4. Subject matter experts at high-growth firms tend to be more highly skilled

 While the differences below may not look dramatic, in all but two of this chart’s categories, subject matter experts at high-growth firms outscore those at no-growth firms.
 And in the two exceptions (putting together slide presentations and outreach to organizations and media), the differences are relatively small.

 So what does this really mean?
-It means that experts at high-growth firms are better equipped to share their knowledge with others.
-And when you share your knowledge widely, you can more easily build a following who trust your firm’s expertise.
+It means that experts at high-growth firms are more than CPA-certified, but instead, are better equipped to share their knowledge with others.
+And when you share your knowledge widely, you can more easily build a loyal client base who trust your firm’s expertise.